Sterling rallies vs dollar as QE speculation kept alive

 "Euro/sterling is coming down a long way over the long term.
 But on a short-term basis the ECB is more likely to deliver more than the market expects, which will help the euro," he said.

-Weak UK data in the coming days and weeks could increase the possibility of the Bank of England opting for more quantitative easing later this year, weighing on the pound.
+Weak UK data in the coming days and weeks could increase the possibility of the Bank opting for more quantitative easing later this year, weighing on the pound.

 A GfK survey showed UK consumer confidence was weak in August, with little sign of an uplift from the London Olympics, while the British Chambers of Commerce issued grim forecasts, predicting gross domestic product to fall 0.4 percent in 2012.